sisurain/Stat301Purdue/docs/index.rst

 .. math::
    \text{Position} = \frac{50}{100} \times (8 + 1) = 4.5

-Since 4.5 is a fraction, find the 4th and 5th data points in the sorted dataset and take their average.
-For this textbook, the median is calculated as:
+Since 4.5 is a fraction, find the 4th and 5th data points in the sorted dataset and take their average for this textbook, the median is calculated as:

 .. math::
    \text{Median} = \frac{x_4 + x_5}{2}